venkatasykam/DevOpsWebApp/README.md

 5. uzip jboss-eap-7.1.0.zip

-6. Setup the JBOSS_HOME in environment variables - like C:\Downloads\jboss\jboss-eap-7.1
+6. Setup the JBOSS_HOME in environment variables, which is similar to below

-7. open a command prompt at C:\Downloads\jboss\jboss-eap-7.1\bin
+      - windows --> C:\Downloads\jboss\jboss-eap-7.1
+      - linux   --> /root/jboss-eap-7.1

+7. go to bin directory

+      - windows --> C:\Downloads\jboss\jboss-eap-7.1\bin
+      - linux   --> /root/jboss-eap-7.1/bin

-8. run the standalone.bat file
+8. Start the jboss server

+      - windows --> standalone.bat
+      - linux   --> standalone.sh

 9. Once the server up, you will able to see the below message message in the log